k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: shallow water not drying up from objects being dropped into them
 - Fix: metalvores eating a metal container would also consume all contents
 - Fix: run travel was not stopping at terrain/objects of interest
+- Fix: a couple more ball & chain in open air fixes